dimagi/commcare-hq/DEV_SETUP.md

 ```

 Some of the services listed there aren't necessary for very basic operation, but
 it can give you a good idea of what's broken.
+If you're not running formplayer
+in docker, it will of course fail.
+Don't worry about celery for now.

 Then run the django server with the following command: